bitcraze/crazyflie-ar-detector/readme.md

 The requirements are:
  - libzmq3-dev
- - OpenCV3 compiled with contrib (see bellow for compilation under linux)
+ - OpenCV 3.2.0 compiled with contrib (see bellow for compilation under linux)

 It compiles with cmake: